 During a storm, an airplane has to diverge from its typical path impacting Air Traffic Controllers as they can only accept a limited number of airplanes to land or take off.
 So, it is always safer to keep the plane on the ground in such situations.

 Let’s talk about the impact thunderstorms and lightning has on the flights, airlines, passengers, and the airline staff working there.
+This article was updated in 2023.

 How Do Thunderstorms Affect Flights?